-Compared to modern fin design, the Scubapro Jet fins are short, broad and stiff requiring you to be in good swimming condition to get the most these fins.
+Compared to modern fin design, the Scubapro Jet fins are short, broad, and stiff requiring you to be in good swimming condition to get the most out of them.
 They will “jet” you through the water if you have the strength they demand.
 So, if you have a bombed leg or ankle, I would not recommend these fins.

 It comes equipped with standard adjustable fin straps with no quick release which can also be a pain.
 For easier donning and doffing you can opt to buy the jet fins with the spring straps.

 Weighing in at 5-7 lbs, these fins can be quite heavy, and might not be the ideal travel fins.
 However, some divers like them so much they still find a way to travel with them.

 The Scubapro Jet Fins are generally recommended for advanced recreational divers or technical divers.
 They can deliver the power needed to push more dive equipment through the water.

 They also work great with many finning styles including frog kick and flutter kick, and being negatively buoyant can be advantageous when diving in a dry suit or when minimizing weight requirements.
 The short blade also makes it great for maneuvering in confined spaces like caverns and wrecks.

 Do these fin come along with spring straps?